rnbguy/FishPyPano/README.md

 ### Running
 The code offers two functions.
-1. Calibration - You have to do this one time.
+1. Calibrate - `python calibrate.py` You have to do this one time.
 You give a list of matched points in the image from JSON file and it calibrates the lens parameters.
 After calibration it will generate a json file with the calibrated parameters.
    - I have cooked up a [html](https://codepen.io/ranadeep/full/XVaPwy/) page which you can use to generate the json file.
-2. Stitch - Pass the image and wait for the magic.
+2. Stitch - `python stitch.py` Pass the image and wait for the magic.

 #### Contribute